jxjo/PlanformCreator2/README.md

 <sup>Simple wing example showing the critical wing regions where local Cl reaches cl max of the airfoil.</sup>

-By activating the chord distribution view, the chord and thus the area in which the wing will stall first can be changed interactively.
+By activating chord distribution view, chord and thus the first-stall area can be adjusted interactively.

 <img src="images/vlm_cl_max_with_chord.png" width="800" />